Toroidal grid minors and stretch in embedded graphs: Drawing embedded graphs into the plane

 We proceed in $g$ steps, working at the $i$-th step with the pair $(G_i^*,\gamma_i)$.
 For convenience, let $G_0=G$, and define $F_i=E(G_{i-1})\sem E(G_{i})=E(\gamma_i)$.
 The idea at the $i$-th step is to cut from $G_{i-1}$ the edges intersected by $\gamma_i$ (that is, the set $F_i$).
-We could then to draw these edges into the embedded graph $G_i$ along the route determined by a $\gamma_i$-switching ear of length $\ell_i$ in $G_{i-1}$.
+We could then draw these edges into the embedded graph $G_i$ along the route determined by a $\gamma_i$-switching ear of length $\ell_i$ in $G_{i-1}$.
 This would result in at most $k_i(\ell_i+k_i)$ new crossings in $G_i$ (similarly as in Figure~\ref{fig:addedges}).
-For technical reasons, we consider routing the edges of each $F_i$ in one bunch (i.e., along the same route), even though routing every edge separately could perhaps save a small number of crossings.
+We consider routing all the edges of $F_i$ in one bunch (i.e., along the same route), even though routing every edge separately could perhaps save a small number of crossings.
+We have two reasons for this treatment; it makes the proofs simpler (and it would be very hard to gain any improvement in the worst-case approximation bound by individual routing, anyway), and the algorithm has slightly better runtime.

 In reality, the situation is not as simple as in the previous sketch.
-The main complication comes from the fact that subsequent cutting (step $j>i$) could ``destroy'' the chosen route for $F_i$ (or at least part of it).
-Then it would be necessary to perform a further re-routing for the edges of $F_i$ in step $j$.
-This could essentially happen in each subsequent step until the end of the process (when obtaining planar $G_g$).
+The main complication comes from the fact that subsequent cutting (in step $j>i$) could ``destroy'' the chosen route for $F_i$.
+Then it would be necessary to perform further re-routing for a part or all of the edges of $F_i$ in step $j$ along a route for $F_j$ (costing up to $k_i\ell_j$ additional crossings).
+This could essentially happen in each subsequent step until the end of the process at~$j=g$.

 We handle this complication in two ways: Proof-wise, we track a possible insertion route (and its necessary modifications) for $F_i$ through the full cutting process.
-In particular, we show that the final insertion route is never longer than $\ell_i+\ell_{i+1}+\dots+\ell_g$, for each index $i$.
-Another detail one has to take care of, is to ensure that such a detour for $F_i$ would not produce significantly more additional crossings than $k_j\ell_j$, over all $j=i+1,\ldots g$; this holds as long as $k_j$ is never much smaller than $k_i$ (cf.~Lemma~\ref{lem:dew2}).
+In particular, we show that the final insertion route for $F_i$ is never longer than $\ell_i+\ell_{i+1}+\dots+\ell_g$, for each index $i$, which constitutes an upper bound on the final algorithmic solution.
+We also have to take care of the following detail; that a detour for the route of $F_i$ at any step $j>i$ does not produce significantly more additional crossings than $k_j\ell_j$ -- this holds as long as $k_j$ is never much smaller than $k_i$ (cf.~Lemma~\ref{lem:dew2}).

-Algorithmically, we will reinsert all edges $\bigcup_{i=1}^g F_i$ only at the very end, into $G_g$.
-The previously tracked routes are then upper bounds for the so-achieved solution.
+Algorithmically, we will reinsert all the edges $E(G)\sem E(G_{g})$ only at the very end, into $G_g$.
+For that we find shortest insertion routes for the (subsets of the) edges of $F_i$, $i\in\{1,\dots,g\}$ independently, which is algorithmically a very easy solution, and we moreover iteratively ensure that no two insertion routes cross each other more than once.